sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/monitor-server-resources.md

 This example uses the `-r` (rename) flag to specify a shorter name for the dynamic runtime asset: `check-cpu-usage`.

-You can also download dynamic runtime asset definitions from [Bonsai][14] and register the asset with `sensuctl create --file filename.yml`.

-### Register the Sensu Processes Check asset
+### Register the sensu/sensu-processes-check asset

-Then, use this command to register the [Sensu Processes Check][15] dynamic runtime asset, which you'll use later for your webserver check:
+Then, use this command to register the sensu/sensu-processes-check dynamic runtime asset, which you'll use later for your webserver check:

 {{< code shell >}}
 sensuctl asset add sensu/sensu-processes-check:0.2.0 -r sensu-processes-check